software-students-fall2023/1-specification-exercise-code-monkeys/README.md

 - Lack of community or group interaction
 - Platforms dont have any criticism/ratings for users to understand public opinion on the music
 - Lack of shareability of music taste.
 It is hard to descriptively share what you are listening to.

-See instructions.
-Delete this line and replace with the name(s) of the stakeholder(s) you interviewed and lists showing their goals/needs, and problems/frustrations.

 ## Product Vision Statement

 Our vision is to create a dynamic community where users can effortlessly rank, discover, and share music to engage meaningful conversations around music.

-See instructions.
-Delete this line and place your Product Vision Statement here.

 ## User Requirements